 Progressive Pet Insurance

-Well-known insurer Progressive gives customers three pet insurance plans to choose from:
+Well-known insurer Progressive gives customers three pet insurance plan options:

 - BestBenefit Accident & Illness: This unusually comprehensive plan can reimburse you for a wide variety of pet accidents and illnesses, from minor skin conditions to serious diagnoses such as diabetes.
-This plan also covers for care after your pet breaks a bone or swallows something he or she shouldn’t have eaten.
+This plan can also help pay if your pet breaks a bone or swallows something he or she shouldn’t have eaten.
 This plan can even pay for prosthetics and behavioral therapy.